lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/header.jpg)

-Last update: 2024-03-15
+Last update: 2024-05-10

 > **LAST ANNOUNCEMENTS** 📣📣📣
 >
 > **SOCIAL**: [#Lherzolite2024](https://twitter.com/hashtag/Lherzolite2024?src=hashtag_click) [#lherzolite2024](#lherzolite2024)
 >
-> To keep up to date through social media follow us on Twitter/X at [@lherzolite2024](https://twitter.com/lherzolite2024) or visit us on <a rel="me" href="https://mas.to/@lherzolite2024">Mastodon</a> (no account is required to view announcements)
+> To keep up to date through social media follow us on Twitter/X at [@lherzolite2024](https://twitter.com/lherzolite2024) or visit us on <a rel="me" href="https://mas.to/@lherzolite2024">Mastodon</a> (no account is required to view announcements).
+>
+> 🚨 Registration for the congress will open in a few weeks, before the end of May.
+Stay tuned!

 _The 7th Orogenic Lherzolite Meeting will take place from 30 September to 6 October 2024 in NW Spain around the Cabo Ortegal high-pressure complex (field trip) and the city of Oviedo (congress).
 The Cabo Ortegal region is known for its remarkable outcrops of kilometre-scale mantle bodies (mainly serpentinised harzburgites and Grt-bearing pyroxenites) associated with high-P (Opx-free) garnet granulites, eclogites, and high-P paragneisses._